caseywebdev/pave-react/README.md

 # PaveReact

-A React Component to help with common Pave patterns.
+A higher-order React component (HoC) to help with common Pave patterns.

 ## Install